nuxy/aws-ec2-miscreated/README.md

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-_aws-eb-miscreated_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)
+_aws-ec2-miscreated_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)

 [AWS](https://aws.amazon.com) is a registered trademark of Amazon Web Services, Inc.